Neutral / cushion / high arch

 Updates to Asics Gel Surveyor 5

 - Asics took it easy as far as changes go in the 5th version of the Surveyor.
 The more refined look is because of slightly thinner and fewer overlays that still provide decent support and midfoot hold.
 Unlike the past model, only the medial side has stitched overlays, which is basically the Asics logo.
+The new design makes it even more suitable for daily runs.

-- With lesser stitched overlays, the shoe gives the same amount of support without increasing the numbers on the scale and reduces risk of blisters.
+- With lesser stitched overlays, the shoe gives the same amount of support without increasing the numbers on the scale and reduces the risk of blisters.

 - Upper durability and breathability are enhanced by a slightly bigger mesh with a tad bigger hole.
 The mesh provides sufficient support and security together with the overlays.